demola07/nodejs-examples-initiative-challenge/readme.md

 ## This challenge will test your ability to:

 1. Write code in Node.js beyond "Hello World"
-2. Write tests
+2. Write tests using `tape`
-3. Use Bent to fetched data from an API and serve JSON data
+3. Use Bent to fetch data from an API and serve JSON data
 4. Use Handlebars to serve template files
+5. Mock HTTP requests during tests
-5. Add the license to `package.json` and include the license
+6. Add the license to `package.json` and include the license
-6. Follow guidelines and instructions
+7. Follow guidelines and instructions

 ## Requirements:

 - Use the API [here](https://nodejs.org/dist/index.json)
-- Use bent for all requests
 - Licensed as MIT
   - In Package.json
   - License file included
+- Use the following packages:
+  - `bent` for all requests
+  - `semver` for version comparisons and other operations
+  - `hbs` to render handlebars templates
+  - `nock` to prevent live requests during tests

 ## The Challenge